kamalgill/cloud-starterkit-flask-appengine/README.md

 Perform the following steps to configure the CI workflow to be enforced on GitHub pull requests (PRs) against the repo's master branch:

-1. In the GitHub UI for your forked repo, click the "Settings" tab at top and click the "Branches" nav item at left.
+1. In the GitHub UI for your forked repo, click the `Settings` tab at top and click the `Branches` nav item at left.
-2. In the "Branch protection rules" section, click the Add rule button if there is no rule for the master branch.
+2. In the `Branch protection rules` section, click the `Add rule` button if there is no rule for the master branch.
-3. If there is a protection rule for the master branch, click the "Edit" button for that rule.
+3. If there is a protection rule for the master branch, click the `Edit` button for that rule.
-4. Enable the checkbox for the "Require status checks to pass before merging".
+4. Enable the checkbox for the `Require status checks to pass before merging`.
-5. If "Run unit tests" is a visible option for the "Status checks found in the last week for this repository", use that.
+5. If `Run unit tests` is a visible option for the `Status checks found in the last week for this repository`, enable that option.
-6. If the "Run unit tests" option isn't displayed yet, it will display after a non-master branch has been pushed.
+6. If the `Run unit tests` option isn't displayed yet, it will display after a non-master branch has been pushed.
 7. Create a branch with a test commit to confirm the above has enabled status checks for PRs in your repo.

 A Continuous Deployment (CD) pipeline via GitHub Actions will likely land in this starter kit to complement the